 Raglan House.
-Reception staff in place between the hours of 10 a.m. and 4 pm Monday to Friday.
-Weekends and Public Holidays when checking I directly into Raglan House.
+Reception staff in place between the hours of 10 a.m. and 4 pm other than Weekends and Public Holidays when checking I directly into Raglan House.
 Harkness Street.
 Reception staff in place between the hours of 10 a.m. and 4 pm each day.
+Direct checking for regular visitors to Heath House is currently being discussed which would assist visitors to that unit.